Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |3rd|1 Action|90 feet| V,S|Instantanious|Evocation|Dexterity|

 You target a creature you can see and fiery cinders conver their skin.
-The target must succeed a dexterity saving throw or take 10d6 fire damage, halved on a save.
-If the target is burning, all creautres within 10 feet of it must also succeed a dexterity saving throw or take 10d6 fire damage, halved on a save.
+The target must succeed a dexterity saving throw or take 8d6 fire damage, halved on a save.
+If the target is burning, all creautres within 10 feet of it must also succeed a dexterity saving throw or take 8d6 fire damage, halved on a save.
+All targets of this spell starts burning if they are not burning already.

 **At Higher Levels.** When cast with a spell slot of 4th level or higher the damage increases by 1d6 for each level above 3rd.